Getting away from the city helped my wife and I find our parenting balance.

-We try to keep our life simple in the city.
-We don't have a car.
-We only work part-time.
-And we stretch out that generous Swedish parental leave.
-Yet still, modern life is modern life.
+We try to keep our life simple in the city, and that means no car, working part-time, stretching the generous Swedish parental leave.
+Yet, still, modern life is modern life.
 We have jobs, a toddler to get to daycare and a baby to feed.
-We have laundry to do, dinner to cook and a tiny apartment that never stays clean.
+We have laundry to do and dinner to cook and a tiny apartment that never stays clean.

 We do fine with this, but my wife and I have different parenting styles, and the kids have their needs and so on.
 The volume gets a little high, so to speak, like it does for almost everyone these days - too busy, too connected, too distracted.

 Then we took off for the country for the past three weeks (We have a summer cottage, which sounds very luxurious in American terms, but is much more affordable in Sweden.
 It is also more rustic - our cottage has no water, for instance, just a bathroom in the barn and a tap on the side of the house).

 And we cooled right off in our forest by a river.

 Now there was space for my wife to garden - and watch the kids at the same time.
 She does that more than me - involve the children in the everyday activities.
 And that's tough with time pressures in a small apartment.